Skip to Main Content

 Podcast

-Bits, Bytes and AI, Oh My! – Episode 3 – The Value of Connectivity on the Move
+Bits, Bytes and AI, Oh My! – Episode 5 – Satellite Data in Real Time

 This podcast series delves into the rapidly evolving world of digital technology and its transformative impact on the space of satellite industries.
 In this series, we explore the intersection of artificial intelligence, machine learning and space based digital infrastructure with industry leaders and technologists.
-In episode 3, we hear from Brad Grady, Business Development Manager at Hughes Network Systems, LLC.
+In episode 5, we hear from Carla Filotico, Partner and Managing Director at Novaspace.

 This podcast series is sponsored by